Financial Mediation

 How much does financial mediation cost?

-Mediation sessions cost £150 per person per session (90 minutes).
-Most financial mediations are resolved within 3 to 5 sessions.
-A memorandum of understanding costs £300 per person.
+At BookMIAM, mediation sessions cost a fixed fee of £150 per person per session.
+Most financial cases need 3 to 5 sessions.
+An open statement of financial information costs £150 per person, and a memorandum of understanding costs £300 per person.